 A large health insurer with 2,200 agents on 350 hosts, with 900,000 events per minute and 200,000 measures per minute

 Read on to reveal five critical factors that dictate the right monitoring platform for Google Cloud.

 At Dynatrace, we went through our own digital transformation and have achieved the goal of transforming into a DevOps, cloud-native / cloud-centric best practices-led software company.
-Today, in terms of continuous automation, we enjoy being named a Leader and placed furthest for Completeness of Vision in the Gartner Magic Quadrant for Application Performance Monitoring.
+Today, in terms of continuous automation, we enjoy being named a Leader and placed highest for Ability to Execute furthest for Completeness of Vision in the Gartner Magic Quadrant for Application Performance Monitoring.

 26 releases per year